 A reproduction of the summary from the Technical Report entitled "Technical Report (NI 43-101) on the Definitive Feasibility Study for the Dornod Uranium Project, Mongolia" dated April 22, 2009 and prepared by Aker Solutions (Hrayr Agnerian, M.Sc., Eugene Puritch, P.Eng., Malcolm Buck, P.Eng., and Leslie H. Heymann, P.Eng.) is attached hereto as Exhibit A. The Technical Report was prepared in conformity with the requirements of NI 43-101.
-Each of Mr. Agnerian, Puritch, Buck and Heymann is an independent Qualified Person as defined in NI 43-101 and Form 43-101F1.
-Readers are encouraged to review the Technical Report in its entirety under Khan's profile on SEDAR at www.sedar.com which Technical Report is incorporated by reference into this Annual Information Form.
+Each of Mr. Agnerian, Puritch, Buck and Heymann was an independent Qualified Person as defined in NI 43-101 and Form 43-101F1.